pywbem/pywbemtools/docs/settingsandconfiguration.rst

   zsh     ~/.zshrc                                 eval "$(_<PROG-NAME>_COMPLETE=zsh_source <prog-name>_COMPLETE=zsh_source <prog-name>)"
   fish    ~/.config/fish/completions/foo-bar.fish  eval (env _<PROG-NAME>_COMPLETE=fish_source <prog-name>_COMPLETE=fish_source <prog-name>)
   ======  =======================================  =========================================================

+This `eval` statement defines the shell variable and the pywbemtool tool in a shell variable(_<prog_name>_COMPLETE) and notifies the the defined shell that the pywbemtool is to be activated.
+The shell both the pywbemtool to create the required script.

 Testing that tab-completion is activated